New Manager Overwhelm – Better Manage Workload as a New Manager

 And the busier research subjects got, the more they resorted to crossing off the urgent despite the important tasks being more highly paid.

-Too many managers – especially those in a highly collaborative and matrixed environment who must act as player-coaches at work – choose to perform urgent tasks with short completion windows instead of important tasks with larger outcomes.
+We know from people manager assessment data that too many managers – especially those in a highly collaborative and matrixed environment who must act as player-coaches at work – choose to perform urgent tasks with short completion windows instead of important tasks with larger outcomes.
 Why?
 It is a natural tendency and a way to feel more in control over days where you feel you have too much on your plate.

 The problem is that, when important tasks are pushed aside and left undone, meaningful and strategic productivity decreases.
 This is not good for you as a manager, for your direct reports, for the team, or for the business.

 The 4-Step Solution to How to Better Manage Workload as a New Manager

 It’s time to follow new manager training best practices and pull the team together and embark on a different, more effective, proven way to invest your time day-to-day.
 To better manage workload as a new manager requires some business and organizational acumen, analysis, prioritizing, and discipline, but the payoff will be worth it.